senadkurtisi/Q-learning-block-world/README.md

 #### Discount factor=1.0
 In this case the algorithm converges after 24 iterations. <br/>
 Besides the V-values being higher than in the previous case (which was expected), we can notice some differences when it comes to optimal actions in the bottom row.
-This is because we are giving much more significance to the negative one-step-award: -0.04.

 <img src="imgs/block_slip_02_discount_10.png"/>
 <br/>